Skip to Content

 Is Drano safe to use on a clog in your toilet?

-Because the clog won’t go away, you might decide to try other things.
-Pull out a plunger, and you risk splashing up water and Drano onto your skin or into your eyes.
-If you add another chemical to the mix, you risk everything from a chemical reaction to poisoning or even creating something explosive.
-If you use bleach regularly to clean the toilet, combining Drano’s active ingredient, ammonia, with it will produce a toxic gas called chloramines.
+• Cleaning with bleach – If you use bleach regularly to clean the toilet, combining it with Drano’s active ingredient, ammonia, will produce a toxic gas called chloramines.
 You can quickly feel symptoms such as eye irritation, chest pain, or difficulty breathing.

-As if serious health risks were not enough of a problem, Drano can actually cause serious problems with the pipes and toilet itself.
+No!
+If health risks are not enough of a problem, Drano can cause serious issues with the pipes, sewer system, and the toilet itself.
 Drano works by dissolving the item clogging the drain using an oxidizing chemical reaction.
 This process generates heat.
 In a sink drain, this is not too big of a problem.
 In a toilet, especially since Drano does not work quickly on toilet clogs, it creates a serious issue.
-The heat generated from this chemical reaction can crack the porcelain of the toilet or soften the PVC of the pipes.
-So, not only can Drano hurt you, but it can also hurt your toilet and cause costly damage.

-A clog in a sink drain and a clog in your toilet are not the same beast.
-A sink might get clogged up with stuff like hair, soap leftovers, skin oils, or even bits of food if we’re talking about the kitchen sink.
 Now, when it comes to toilet clogs, it’s a different story.
-Along with human waste, toilet paper is a main source of clog.
-Plus, there are things you really shouldn’t flush down there.
-Despite what the packaging says, “flushable wipes” aren’t actually friend material for your plumbing.
+Along with human waste, toilet paper is a main source of clogs.
+Plus, you really shouldn’t flush some things down there.
+Despite what the packaging says, “flushable wipes” aren’t eco-friendly material for your plumbing.
 And let’s not forget about feminine products.
 All these items together create a perfect storm for clogs that are tougher to tackle.

 If Not Drano, How Do I Unclog My Toilet?